Executive Order 13769: Reactions

 Polls found that a majority of Americans (55%) supported Trump's travel ban on visitors from six predominantly Muslim countries.
 Other polls showed 34% of Britons would back similar restrictions in the UK.
 Some European far-right groups and politicians, such as Geert Wilders and French presidential candidate Marine Le Pen, applauded the executive order.
 Some "alt-right" groups, as well as white nationalists and the Ku Klux Klan also praised the executive order.

 Jihadist and Islamic terrorist groups celebrated the executive order as a victory saying that "the new policy validates their claim that the United States is at war with Islam."
 ISIS-linked social media postings "compared the executive order to the U.S. invasion of Iraq in 2003, which Islamic militant leaders at the time hailed as a 'blessed invasion' that ignited anti-Western fervor across the Islamic world."

 Protests at airports

 The protests initially started in the JFK airport in New York and rapidly spread to other cities in the United States.
 From January 28, thousands of protesters gathered at airports and other locations throughout the United States to protest the signing of the order and detention of the foreign nationals.
 Members of the United States Congress, including U.S. senator Elizabeth Warren (D-MA) and U.S. Representative John Lewis (D-GA) joined protests in their own home states.
 Google co-founder Sergey Brin (who emigrated to the United States with his family from the Soviet Union at the age of five) and Y Combinator president Sam Altman joined the protest at San Francisco airport.
-There have been several online protests, and many people have taken to speaking out over social media.
-Virginia governor, Terry McAuliffe, joined the protest at Dulles International Airport on Saturday.
+There were several online protests, and many people spoke out on social media.
+Virginia governor Terry McAuliffe joined the protest at Dulles International Airport on Saturday.